raspberrypilearning/astro-pi-flight-case/worksheet2.md

 Take the black M4 threaded bolts and insert one through each of the holes in the corners of the case.
 Inserting all four bolts at this stage will help to line everything up and make it easier to secure the case with the nuts.

 Take one of the large hex nuts and with your index finger place it against the bottom of the bolt.
 Push the bolt back up so that the nut is then flush with the bottom of the case and turn the head of the nut with your finger and thumb so that it catches the bolt thread.
-Tighten up the nut with your fingers only.
+Tighten the nut with your fingers only.

 ![Hold the bolt](images/hold-bolt.png)

 Once all four nuts are in place you can do a final tighten with a screwdriver.

-Your Astro Pi is almost complete; the last thing to do is install your 3D printed joystick hat by pressing it on to the joystick.

-Weird fact: The real flight units use a track point cap from a Lenovo ThinkPad laptop!
+Your Astro Pi is almost complete; the last thing to do is install your 3D-printed joystick hat by pressing it onto the joystick.
+For this, the real flight units use a track point cap from a Lenovo ThinkPad laptop!

 ![Install joystick](images/install-joystick.png)

 ## Test the buttons

-Once you have assembled the Astro Pi, start it up with a monitor, keyboard and mouse connected.
+Once you have assembled the Astro Pi, start it up with a monitor, keyboard, and mouse connected.

-If you have the ESA branded Astro Pi kit, when you turn the Astro Pi on, the rainbow pattern on the LED matrix should disappear after a few seconds and the push buttons should now type letters.
-You can test this in the terminal.
-You can run the test program at the bottom of this section.
+If you have the ESA-branded Astro Pi kit, when you turn the Astro Pi on, the rainbow pattern on the LED matrix should disappear after a few seconds and the push buttons should now type letters.
+You can test this in the terminal by running the test program at the bottom of this section.

-If you do not have the ESA branded Astro Pi kit, when you turn the Astro Pi on, the rainbow pattern on the LED matrix will remain forever and the buttons will not work yet.
+If you do not have the ESA-branded Astro Pi kit, when you turn the Astro Pi on, the rainbow pattern on the LED matrix will remain and the buttons will not work yet.

 You will need to download some files and change a few configuration settings, so make sure your Astro Pi is online.
 Firstly, download the Device Tree overlay that maps the push buttons to the corresponding keyboard keys.

-Open a terminal and enter these commands:
+Open a terminal window and enter these commands:

 ```bash
 cd /boot/overlays